 Why You Should Work to Improve Truckload Lead Times

 When you compete for customers for sales, you’re competing with other businesses in your field.
 When you’re considering truck availability, you are competing with all other businesses needing trucks, including companies not in your field at all.
 There are about 6 million businesses in the United States, and while not all of them rely on shipping via truck, many do.

 When you can’t manage to improve lead times to at least a few days, you risk not being able to get your product to market on time.
 The delays and issues can sap your resources and keep you reactive, making you less competitive.
 If you ship products, improving your lead times makes you more attractive to vendors and helps you serve customers better.

-Improving Truckload Lead Times
+Action Items for Improving Lead Times

 The benefits of better truckload lead times include improved efficiency and competitiveness.
 To improve your lead times, you will want to: